waynefenwick/09-Professional-README/README.md

 &nbsp;

 ## Description
-As a developer I want an efficient README generator where I can quickly create a professional README file for a new project.
+As a developer I wanted an efficient README generator where I could quickly create a professional README file for a new project.
 The generator is node.js based.
 It enables me to very quickly produce a top quality README file that I can add to any of my projects.

 &nbsp;